Green NAU

 • Anyone can be nominated as long as they are a member of the NAU or the greater Flagstaff communities.
 Students nominated must be currently enrolled.

-• In your nomination, please include a short response about the roles and activities of the nominee on campus or in the community, and a short description of how the nominee demonstrates(ed) leadership in sustainability.
+• In your nomination, please include a short response about the roles and activities of the nominee on campus or in the community and a short description of how the nominee demonstrates(ed) leadership in sustainability.

 Henry O. Hooper sustainability cash prize Accordion Closed

-This annual award is restricted to students only and recognizes significant sustainability contributions of undergraduate and graduate students.
-Nominated students must be currently enrolled and have demonstrated initiative, productivity, and a dedication to NAU’s commitment to sustainability through education, collaboration, and/or research on sustainability or the environment.
+This annual award is restricted to students only and recognizes the significant sustainability contributions of undergraduate and graduate students.
+Nominated students must be currently enrolled and have demonstrated initiative, productivity, and dedication to NAU’s commitment to sustainability through education, collaboration, and/or research on sustainability or the environment.

 Areas of special focus include: